Diverse Team of Specialists work in Advanced Lab

 • any additional information required for those applying for priority announcements.

-NEW THIS YEAR: Supervisors can let us know in advance if they have a pre-selected student for their project or let us know once they have found a student for their project.
+• Supervisors should inform the Research Office if they already have a pre-selected student for their project, or once they have selected a student through the interview process.

-2. The projects are circulated to all first- and second-year medical students.
+2. The available project list will be circulated to all first- and second-year medical students (in late January).

-4. Supervisors will interview the students ensuring the principles of EDI are respected as outlined in the Tri-Agency Best Practices in EDI in Research.
+4. Supervisors who have not pre-selected a student will interview the students ensuring the principles of EDI are respected as outlined in the Tri-Agency Best Practices in EDI in Research.

 5. Supervisors will notify the student they select for their project in writing so students can then include this confirmation in their application.

-6. Selected students must submit a student application form and up-to-date CV by March 8th 2023.
+6. All selected students (pre-selected & selected through interview process) must submit a student application form (available early March) and up-to-date CV by March 25 at 23:59 ET.
 The application form includes the following details:

 • how this position fits with their future plans and career path;